 You'll get to know me better if you read some of my posts, but I wrote this anyway because I know some of you like a good about page.
 The good part is questionable, but read and decide for yourself.

-If I tell you I run and do Spartan races then you'll assume I like to run and I'm a fitness guru and neither one of those is true.
+If I tell you I'm on the trails every weekend, walking - sometimes running, and that I backpack in the wilderness for the beauty of God's creation, and the fun and challenge of being in it, you might assume I like to run and I'm a fitness guru and neither one of those is true.

 If I tell you we live in my renovated childhood home, after I dreamed of living here for years but thought it impossible, then you may believe my childhood was idyllic.
 There are precious memories here, but there are tragic and painful ones too.

 And if I tell you I love Jesus, there's no telling what some of you might think.
 But I do.
 Love Jesus.
 To those who make a snap decision about me, put me in a box or cut me off right there, I'd say get to know me first.

 I'm more like you than not.
 We all have a story with happy parts and sad ones.
 Tragedies and victories.
 Tears and laughter.
 We know what it's like to love and be loved back.
 Or not be loved back.

 All I'm trying to do here is share my thoughts and stories.
 Your story and mine are part of a lot of other stories out there.
 How we do this life matters.
 I'm learning how to live like it matters and I'm passionate about encouraging you to do the same.